vinithrepo/vinithrepo/README.md

 - 👋 Hi, I’m Vinith Amma
-- Working in TCS Associate Systems Engineer
+- Working in TCS as Associate Systems Engineer
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning DevOps with AWS
 - 📫 How to reach me